icebreakerone/ib1-technical-docs/readme.md

 # Icebreaker One Technical Docs

 Icebreaker One technical documentation.
-This repository contains the sources for a [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) build of the technical documentation, including operational guidelines, for the Icebreaker One Trust Framework.
+This repository contains the sources for a [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) build of the technical documentation, including operational guidelines, for the IB1 Trust Framework.

 ## Viewing the docs